addb-swstarlab/OANet/README.md

-# OANet
+# DPPML
-We propose OANet using the attention mechanism to predict database performance so that the relationship between Knob and the workload can also be considered
+We propose DPPML using meta-learning(Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks) mechanism to predict database performance

 ## TRAIN
 ### Run main.py to train the proposed model.
 The meaning of paser is as follows.